MediScribe/docjet-mobile/docs/current/auth_impl.md

        - FINDINGS: Successfully implemented a comprehensive end-to-end testing approach for authentication flows:
          - Created a test-specific approach using mock UI components to avoid real dependencies
          - Designed a custom TestApp widget that simulates the navigation and state management of the real app
-         - Implemented realistic login, token refresh, and logout functionality in the test environment
+         - Implemented realistic login and logout functionality in the test environment.
+         - **Limitation:** The E2E token refresh test primarily validates the *UI reaction* to simulated states rather than the interceptor's actual network-level behavior (catching 401, calling refresh endpoint, retrying original request).
+A dedicated integration test is needed for the interceptor logic itself (See Section 15).
          - Added proper state tracking to verify navigation and state changes during auth flows
          - All three key test cases now pass: login, token refresh, and logout flows
          - The tests validate the core authentication flows without depending on real UI components